ruptho/turingmachine.js/README.rst

 A turingmachine for educational purposes.

-This is the fork of misterluk's Turingmachine which has been modified for the course .. _GdI: http://www.ist.tugraz.at/gdi.html at TU Graz.
+This is a fork of misterluk's Turingmachine which has been modified for the course GdI (http://www.ist.tugraz.at/gdi.html) at TU Graz.

 .. image:: screenshot.png